Z84.81 - Family history of carrier of genetic disease

-Z84.81 is a billable ICD-10 code used to specify a medical diagnosis of family history of carrier of genetic disease.
-The code is valid during the fiscal year 2023 from October 01, 2022 through September 30, 2023 for the submission of HIPAA-covered transactions.
+Z84.81 is a billable diagnosis code used to specify a medical diagnosis of family history of carrier of genetic disease.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2023 through September 30, 2024.
 The code is exempt from present on admission (POA) reporting for inpatient admissions to general acute care hospitals.

 This code describes a circumstance which influences the patient's health status but not a current illness or injury.
 The code is unacceptable as a principal diagnosis.